Bocage: Normandy

 In response, "Rhino tanks" fitted with bocage-cutting modifications were developed.
-American personnel usually referred to bocage as hedgerows.
+American personnel usually referred to bocages as hedgerows.
 The German army also used sunken lanes to implement strong points and defences to stop the American troops on the Cotentin Peninsula and around the town of Saint-Lô.

 Ireland

 Almost all of lowland Ireland is characterised by bocage landscape, a consequence of pastoral farming which requires enclosure for the management of herds.
 Approximately 5% of Ireland's land area is devoted to hedges, field walls and shelterbelts.
 In the more fertile areas these usually consist of earthen banks, which are planted with or colonised by trees and shrubs; this vegetation can give the impression of a wooded landscape, even where there is little or no woodland.
 This pattern of hedgerows was largely established in the late 18th and 19th centuries, a period when Ireland was virtually devoid of natural woodland.
 Modern intensive agriculture has tended to increase field size by removing hedgerows, a trend which for years was promoted by the Common Agricultural Policy of the European Union and recently has been countered by the European Union's agricultural policies favouring the conservation of wildlife habitats.